AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 Consider two PoW blockchains that share a root token, but use different hashing algorithms.
 We can't directly compare their rates of work because the PoW algorithms are different, but we \emph{can} compare their rates of *token generation via block rewards* (normalized against time).
 Why does this work?
 Market externalities are encapsulated by the *economic* decisions that miners have to make.
 Thus, the rate of work of each chain will approach equilibrium, and if both are at equilibrium we can say that the work contributed to each chain is equal.
 What do I mean by this?
 Let's look at an example.

 Say we had Altcoin1 and Altcoin2: two PoW chains using different algorithms, but with the *same* root token and the same block production rate.
 Firstly, we need a way to determine what their block rewards are, and the intuitive solution is to set each chain's block reward proportionally to the percentage of root tokens (i.e., *coins*) on that chain.
 Say that 100% of the root tokens should correspond to 50 coins generated per block.
 So, if one chain had 60% of the root tokens, then 30 coins are generated per block *on that chain*, and (since we only have 2 chains) *the other chain* has 20 coins generated per block -- corresponding to the remaining 40% of root tokens.
-One reason this method makes sense is that the ratio of coins on each chain is not affected by block rewards -- though this property only holds if both chains have the same rate of block production.
+One reason this method makes sense is that the *ratio* of coins on each chain is not affected by block rewards.
 We can generalize the method by normalizing against time so that we're comparing the rates of coin production rather than the block rewards themselves.

 Now that we know what the block rewards are and have defined them in terms of the percentage of total coins that are on that chain, we can work on comparing the chains' hash rates.
 What sort of foundation could we do this from?
 What about *equal work for equal reward*?
 Because we have defined block rewards in terms of *where* root tokens are held, we can measure things like *hashes per token* (when considering block rewards particularly).
 Crucially, we can measure this *for each chain*, which allows us to -- *contextually* -- make claims like 100 hashes of algorithm 1 are worth 25 hashes of algorithm 2.